Brooklyn Cyclones

 Team History[edit]

-The Brooklyn Cyclones, formerly of the New York-Pennsylvania League and High-A East and now in the South Atlantic League, came into existence as one-half of a two-team, two-stadium compromise proposed by then-New York Mayor Rudy Giuliani.
+The Brooklyn Cyclones, of the High-A South Atlantic League, briefly in High-A East, and formerly of the Class A-Short Season New York-Pennsylvania League, were born in a political compromise.
 The New York Mets farmhands play their home games at Maimonides Park in Brooklyn, NY.

-The Mets purchased the St. Catharines Stompers, the Yankees bought the Watertown Indians, and the 2000 short-season New York-Penn League included those franchises playing in temporary digs as the Queens Kings and the Staten Island Yankees.
+A side effect is that the Cyclones are owned by their parent club.
+The Mets purchased the St. Catharines Stompers, the Yankees bought the Watertown Indians, and the 2000 NYPL included those franchises playing in temporary digs as the Queens Kings and the Staten Island Yankees.
 Giuliani's ballparks opened the next season, hosting the now Cyclones and the SI-Yankees.

-They Kings/Cyclones franchise has remained a Mets-owned and operated farm team since moving from Canada.
-In their inaugural season, the Cyclones were NYPL co-champions.
-They played as the "Baracklyn Cyclones" on (June 23, 2009) - a move announced during the time of President Barack Obama's first inauguration.[2][3]
+The Kings/Cyclones franchise has remained a Mets-owned and operated farm team since moving from Canada.
+The Kings were NYPL co-champions in their interim season; the playoffs were canceled out of respect for the loss of life that had just locally occurred on 9/11.
+After becoming they Cyclones, they once played as the "Baracklyn Cyclones" - a move announced during President Barack Obama's first inauguration and played on June 23, 2009.[2][3]

 MLB's 2021 Minor League Reorganization raised the 'Clones two levels.
-They are one of three teams from the decommissioned NYPL to survive the reorganization as an affiliated team, with all moving up from short-season to full-season ball.
+They are one of three teams from the decommissioned NYPL to survive the reorganization as an affiliated team, with all moving up to the full-season "Sally" League.

-The 'Clones play Copa de la Diversión Hispanic engagement campaign games as the Brooklyn Jefes (Brooklyn Chiefs, or Bosses).
+The 'Clones play Copa de la Diversión Hispanic engagement campaign games as the Brooklyn Jefes (Brooklyn Bosses).

 Year-by-Year Record[edit]